 Some might replace the coffee with milk, but in my opinion, they are much tastier with coffee in the batter.
 Typically, you won’t feel the flavor of coffee in Swedish Chocolate Balls, but it definitely adds a special flavor to them.

 I make these several times a year at home, and they are so simple to make.
-The preparation only takes a couple of minutes, and forming the balls and dipping them into grated coconut or icing sugar goes quickly as well.
+The preparation only takes a couple of minutes, and forming the balls and dipping them into grated coconut or granulated sugar goes quickly as well.

 I would also urge you to let them refrigerate for a couple of hours to make them more solid in form.
 Since the butter should be mixed at room temperature they will be quite soft before refrigeration.